MCR-Development-and-Management/MCR-Java/README.md

-# Hey, you found GitHub!
-Good Job!
+# Hey, you found Mineplex Core Remake, Good on you

-## This is just source code :3

-## Check the wiki for usefulness!
+# - MCR Team